Deroy Murdock: Life-saving coronavirus bill delayed by Pelosi in despicable bid to score political points

 This fool Massie should not have that much power.
 What is the matter with our system??

 Furious lawmakers voiced serious concerns on Capitol Hill late Thursday that a Republican House member could “go rogue” and possibly scuttle a vote on the $2 trillion coronavirus stimulus package, and potentially endanger other House members in the process, Fox News has learned.

 Fox News is told there is deep worry on both sides of the aisle that Rep. Thomas Massie, R-Ky., could try to sidetrack House plans to quickly approve the coronavirus bill via a “voice vote” — a verbal exercise in which those in favor shout yea, and those opposed holler nay.
 The loudest side would prevail.

-I would like to ask all the beach going – party holding – non-believing idiots that thought Mr. Corona was not a danger to us all, what they think of today’s statistics.
+Furthermore; I would like to ask all the beach going – party holding – non-conformists – non-believing idiots that thought Mr. Corona was not a danger to us all, what they think of today’s statistics.

 1 hour ago – US tops world in coronavirus cases, overtaking China and Italy … In virus-stricken Italy, clergy members have been among the worst affected.

-These are the very people that are going to keep this going long past it’s expected due date.
+These are the fools that are going to keep this #deadly-disease going long past it’s #expected #expiration-date.

 Don’t be another #Jesse #James – #Nasty #Nan or #Mindless #Massie.
-Take Mr Corona seriously or pay the price.
-Don’t take everyone else down because of your #ignorance.
+Take Mr Corona seriously or everyone will have to pay the price.

 Pitch in, #play-by-the-rules, follow all the health #guidelines set by the government, pass this information around to everyone you know, together we can whip Mr. Coronavirus’s ass.
 It is going to take a team effort to #kill this #monster.